 The D1 features Korg’s Japanese-built RH3 weighted hammer-action keyboard.
 It has five levels of touch sensitivity, which is very useful when changing from a piano organ, etc. The keys are graded, so they are heaviest in the bass and lightest in the treble.

 With a lightweight keyboard piano like the D1, manufacturers sometimes get the weight of the keys wrong.
 Sometimes they don’t offer enough resistance to feel like you can truly play with expression.

 However, for the size, and weight of the Korg D1, the keys feel surprisingly realistic.
 They provide enough weight to make the player feel they can exploit the dynamic range of the grand piano voices.

 There aren’t many features to talk about with the Korg D1.
 What you see is what you get.

 It’s important to say studio-grade effects rather than just plain old built-in effects.
-Because we believe this is another area where Korg performs better than most others.
+Because I believe this is another area where Korg performs better than most other digital piano brands.